What financial assistance can an employer claim from the Ministry of Defence when one of its employees is mobilised?

 In addition to recovery of these costs, small and medium-sized businesses can claim an employer's payment of £500 for each month for which the employee is called out, pro-rated for partial months and pro-rated for part-time employees.
 The payment is available to businesses with an annual turnover of not more than £25.9 million and no more than 250 employees.
 It is not available to public authorities.

 There are strict time limits on making claims to the MoD for financial assistance.
 For the costs resulting from replacing the reservist, this is four weeks from the termination of the reservist's call-out.
-The time limit for the cost of training for the reservist on his or her return to work is eight weeks from the end of the training.
+The time limit for the cost of training for the reservist on their return to work is eight weeks from the end of the training.
 In most cases the training must be completed within six months of the reservist returning to work.
-The time limit for claiming an employer's payment is four weeks from the termination of the reservist's call-out (or from the termination of his or her employment if this is earlier).
+The time limit for claiming an employer's payment is four weeks from the termination of the reservist's call-out (or from the termination of their employment if this is earlier).